 The movement requires proper coordination and stability between the hips and torso during the stepping motion as well as single leg

-The hip, knees and foot should be aligned in the sagittal plane.
-The dowel should stay parallel to the ground and there should not be flexion or extension through out any part of the back.
-Limited hip mobility, and some stabilizers of the hips and a weak core may hinder ability to perform this test correctly.
+The hip, knees, and foot should be aligned in the sagittal plane.
+The dowel should stay parallel to the ground and there should not be flexion or extension throughout any part of the back.
+Limited hip mobility, and some stabilizers of the hips and a weak core may hinder the ability to perform this test correctly.